Ah, keyword research, the bane of our creative writing process.

 Gather your main keywords

-Here’s the part where we can start using some tools for keyword research to give us a helping hand.
+Here’s the part where we can start using some digital marketing tools for keyword research to give us a helping hand.

 There are a couple of keyword research tools that you can use, and I’m going to give you a bigger list down below, but for now, let’s use the good old Google Ads Keyword Planner.